The Curriculum

 “What the superior man seeks is in himself.
 What the ordinary man seeks is in others”.
 Confucius

-“[The Founders] knew that without … [virtue and morality] … the Constitution they had written and the republican system of government which it provided could not be maintained.”
-(54)
+[The Founders] understood that without shared principles of humility and civic responsibility, the Constitution they had written—and the system of government it created—could not be sustained.

 Resources:

-5000 Year Leap, Leon Skousen - a bipartisan, non religious, look at the framework and reasoning upon which our government was established.
+5000 Year Leap, Leon Skousen - a bipartisan, non-religious look at the framework and reasoning upon which our government was established.